rahul81/Data-Scientist-Nanodegree/Disaster_pipelines/README.md

 In this project.
 I made use of the data engineering concepts to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

+This project consists of a ETL pipeline which extracts, cleans data  and load it in sql databases and a machine learning pipeine which trains a classifier to classify a given message into it's respective catogory.

 The datasets used contain real messages that were sent during disaster events.
 I created a machine learning pipline to categorize these event to reach out for a relevant relief agency.

 ### File Structure: